Consumer medicine information

 Renal impairment.

-No dose adjustment is necessary in patients with renal impairment, including patients with end-stage renal disease (see Section 5.2 Pharmacokinetic Properties).
+No dose adjustment is necessary in adult patients with renal impairment, including patients with end-stage renal disease (see Section 5.2 Pharmacokinetic Properties).

 Hepatic impairment.

-No dose adjustment is necessary in patients with mild or moderate hepatic impairment (Child-Pugh Classes A and B) (see Section 4.4 Special Warnings and Precautions for Use; Section 5.2 Pharmacokinetic Properties).
+No dose adjustment is necessary in adult patients with mild or moderate hepatic impairment (Child-Pugh Classes A and B) (see Section 4.4 Special Warnings and Precautions for Use; Section 5.2 Pharmacokinetic Properties).

-Cresemba has not been studied in patients with severe hepatic impairment (Child-Pugh Class C).
+Cresemba has not been studied in adult patients with severe hepatic impairment (Child-Pugh Class C).
 Use in these patients is not recommended unless the potential benefit is considered to outweigh the risks.
 See Section 4.4 Special Warnings and Precautions for Use; Section 4.8 Adverse Effects (Undesirable Effects); Section 5.2 Pharmacokinetic Properties.

 Paediatric population.